Further to my first page on Messiaen, a terse diary entry from 1944:

-Alex Ross is also worth reading on Messiaen (pp.485–96; for Saint François, see pp.510–14.)
+Alex Ross is also worth reading on Messiaen (The rest is noise, pp.485–96; for Saint François, see pp.510–14; and for the Quatuor pour la fin du temps, here.)
 The composer worked as organist at the Église de la Sainte-Trinité for over sixty years, from 1931 through to his death in 1992:

 Fellow composers would sometimes drop by Holy Trinity to find out what kind of music Messiaen played for the parishioners on an ordinary Sunday.
 Aaraon Copland wrote in his 1949 diary: “Visited Messiaen in the organ loft at the Trinité.
 Heard him improvise at noon.
 Everything from the ‘devil’ in the bass, to Radio City Music Hall harmonies in the treble.
 Why the Church allows it during service is a mystery.”
 (486)